ProClasic/tic-tac-toe-go/README.md

 *** If you want to join a game ***

-1. You need to have a tcp link to proceed further.
+1. You need to have a tcp game link to proceed further.
 2. Just paste the tcp link in the "Join game" option.